How to Know If You’re at Risk When Google Switches to a Mobile-First Index (Flowchart)

 How do we check if a client site is going to suffer a drop in rankings and traffic when the mobile-first index goes live?

-Right at this moment we can look in Google Search Console to compare mobile and desktop rankings.
+Right at this moment, we can look at Google Search Console to compare mobile and desktop rankings.
 You can too.

 How to Compare Your Mobile Rankings and Desktop Rankings in Google Search Console

 - Go to your site in Google Search Console.